 Track: The athlete must average 1.5 points per meet scheduled, participate in 50% of all the meets, or place in an individual event at the conference or district meets, or be a member of a relay team which places third or higher in the conference or district meets, or participate as a member of a relay team at the state meet, complete the season, and/or have the head coach’s recommendation.

-WrestlingThe athlete must accumulate 15 varsity team points, or place in a major varsity tournament (eight teams or more), or wrestle in at least five varsity competitions, complete the season and/or have the recommendation of the head coach.
+Wrestling: The athlete must accumulate 15 varsity team points, or place in a major varsity tournament (eight teams or more), or wrestle in at least five varsity competitions, complete the season and/or have the recommendation of the head coach.

-Student The student manager must complete the season and have the
+Student Managers: The student manager must complete the season and have the recommendation of the head coach of the sport involved.

-Managers: recommendation of the head coach of the sport involved.
+.

 Instrumental and Vocal Music